mpkondrashin/sandboxer/README.md

 If dufing files copy phase you encounter some error, try to return to previous install phase and try again.

 ### Install crash
 To make sure that your installation completed, check sandboxer_setup_wizard.log log file genearted along the installer executable.
-Last line should contain the following "...
+Last line should contain the following: "...
 INFO G0001 Close Logging ...".
 If not, try to run installer once more.

 ### macOS dark theme
 If macOS uses dark theme, it will be har to see some text on the UI